fallrisk/fallrisk.github.io/_posts/2013-11-07-AngularJS_with_Geocode_Validation.md

 custom validation example at the AngularJS website.
 The function `numberOfLocations` in the geocode service returns a promise.
-In order to understand `promises` I read the article ["Promises Explained as a Cartoon."](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) To act on a promise you add code to a function to `then`.
+In order to understand `promises` I read the article ["Promises Explained as a Cartoon."](http://andyshora.com/promises-angularjs-explained-as-cartoon.html) To act on a promise you add code to a function called by `then`.

 {% highlight js %}
 .directive('validLocation', ['GeoCode', function(geoCode) {